Remember You Are

 Science

 All of our work is informed by science.
 We document marine biology, conduct our own biodiversity research, and collaborate with academic institutions to discover the secrets of the Great African Seaforest.
-Our most ambitious project 1001 Seaforest Species, undertakes to catalogue 1001 species in the Great Africa Seaforest, each with their own unique story.
+Visit some of the Seaforest’s creatures and be enchanted by their stories, from our multifaceted project 1001 Seaforest Species.
+The 1001 project links science, underwater tracking, and storytelling and represents everything we do at Sea Change.

 Podcasts

-Our forthcoming podcast series Back to the Water, hosted by Zolani Mahola and Pippa Ehrlich, will ask what it means to be disconnected from nature and one’s culture – and what happens when you reconnect.
-The first episode of Back to the Water, “More Than One Octopus” will premiere at 2024 Tribeca Festival and will be available on all podcast platforms on 1 June 2024.
+Our podcast series Back to the Water, hosted by Zolani Mahola and Pippa Ehrlich, asks what it means to be disconnected from nature and one’s culture – and what happens when you reconnect.
+The first episode of Back to the Water, “More Than One Octopus” premiered at Tribeca Festival, winning in its category, and available on all podcast platforms.

 PATRON & AMBASSADOR